 - damage that the tenant should have reported as they may be responsible for some of the costs to remedy the problem if it has got worse

 - photographs of any obvious deterioration

-You can then arrange for any work needed to be carried out.
+You can then arrange for any work needed to be carried out and advice given.
 Bear in mind that rental properties tend to suffer from higher levels of wear and tear – which is not the tenant’s responsibility.

 Damp and mould

 Condensation is the most common form of damp in rented properties and occurs when excess moisture in the air comes into contact with a cold surface, such as a window.
 It can lead to mould growth and tends to be worse in winter.

 Flaking paint, mould spores, dark patches and an unpleasant musty smell may indicate a problem.
 Damp is less common in modern homes than it is in older properties.